 Study: A native of the San Francisco area, he attended San Jose City College as music major and studied with Thomas Ryan at San Jose State.
 Don has appeared in many jazz venues and major festivals throughout the Northwest and Canada including the Mount Hood Festival of Jazz in Portland, Oregon.

-New Release: (2003) The CD Intuition, the Don Alberts Trio, is a landmark achievement capturing the original work of the band as developed at the Cypress Club in San Francisco with Bassist Frank Passantino and drummer Buddy Barnhill.
-All compositions are by Don Alberts except his one homage to Bill Evans, the tune, One For Helen.
-The CD Intuition is available at cdbaby.com More info at www.donalberts.com
+Later Releases: (2003) The CD Intuition, the Don Alberts Trio, is a landmark achievement capturing the original work of the band as developed at the Cypress Club in San Francisco with Bassist Frank Passantino and drummer Buddy Barnhill.
+All compositions are by Don Alberts except his one homage to Bill Evans-the tune; One For Helen.
+The CD Intuition is available at cdbaby.com

 (2005) Rejuvenation, produced by Don Mar Productions was released in August, 2005.
-This CD features five new compositions by Don Alberts plus two standards, Autumn Leaves and Nardis with Don Russo on bass and Diego Erencon on drums, recorded in February, 2005 at Tone Palace Studios in Taos, New Mexico.
-CDs available at www.cdbaby.com More information at www.simsroadmusic.com
+This CD features five new compositions by Don Alberts plus two standards, Autumn Leaves and Nardis with Don Russo on bass and Diego Arencon on drums, recorded in February, 2005 at Tone Palace Studios in Taos, New Mexico.
+CDs available at www.cdbaby.com

 (2006) Avende Miles, a work of fresh originals in a quartet setting with saxophonist Scott Barnhill and the existing trio-Frank Passantino and Buddy Barnhill in a strait ahead jazz approach to these new compositions.
-CDs available at cdbaby.com More information at www.donalberts.com
+CDs available at cdbaby.com

-New Release: (2007) Bad Boys, Russo Alberts Trio with Art Lewis, produced by Sims Road Music, includes 9 Alberts originals: Definition, Rise, One Fine Thing, Made, Bad Boys, Coy Madden, God Fire Mantra, Dare Devils, Steps, and Duke's Choice by Charles Mingus.
-Don Alberts-piano, Don Russo-bass, Art Lewis-drums. www.cdbaby.com and www.simsroadmusic.com
+(2007) Bad Boys, Russo Alberts Trio with Art Lewis, produced by Sims Road Music, includes 9 Alberts originals: Definition, Rise, One Fine Thing, Made, Bad Boys, Coy Madden, God Fire Mantra, Dare Devils, Steps, and Duke's Choice by Charles Mingus.
+Don Alberts-piano, Don Russo-bass, Art Lewis-drums. http://www.cdbaby.com/cd/russoalbertstrio2

 Don Alberts has established himself as an author with a number of books to his credit.
-Recent publications in 2010 include-"the Rushing, Manbaby and the Crooked Road to the Big Time" is a novel of fiction about a Jazz Musician's life set in the 1960's San Francisco and "A Diary of the Underdogs" a book on Jazz History in San Francisco in the 1960's with 31 interviews of local musicians.
+Recent publications include: "The Rushing -Manbaby and the Crooked Road to the Big Time" (2010), a novel about a Jazz Musician's life set in the 1960's San Francisco and "A Diary of the Underdogs" a book on Jazz History in San Francisco in the 1960's with 31 interviews of local musicians.
 These are also available at www.lulu.com/donalberts also Barnes and Noble, Amazon, Baker and Taylor, Book Baby, Ingram and Books Inc.

-Don is constantly writing new material most of which becomes part of the format of his current trio.
-Although he has written extensively for larger ensembles, his recent concentration is the small group where flexible improvisation and interplay is the key.
+Don is continues writing new material most of which becomes part of the format of any current presentations.
+Although he has written extensively for larger ensembles, his recent concentration is the small group, trio and quartet, where flexible improvisation and unity is the goal.

-Don has also taught jazz composition at the Jazz School in Berkeley and is planning a Composition Master Class for summer 2012 and a Piano Class in bebop essentials-
+Don has also taught jazz composition at the Jazz School, now the California Jazz Conservatory, in Berkeley as well as a summer Composition Master Piano Class on Be Bop essentials.